-Check all medications using Global DRO (www.globaldro.com) or the ASADA Clean Sport App.
+Check all medications using Global DRO (www.globaldro.com).

 You must enter the full brand name of the product or check the ingredient list shown on the package.

 If a doctor prescribes a medication which contains a prohibited substance, first ask if there are any alternatives which do not contain the prohibited ingredient